 Earned and unearned income

 If your child has both earned income and unearned income, things get a bit more complicated.
-He or she will have to file a separate 2015 return either if unearned income exceeds the $1,050 threshold or if earned income exceeds the $6,300 threshold, or if the total of unearned and earned income is more than the larger of $1,050 or the child’s earned income up to $5,950 plus $350.
+Your child will need to file his or her own 2016 return if either unearned income exceeds the $1,050 threshold or if earned income exceeds the $6,300 threshold, or if the total of unearned and earned income is more than the larger of $1,050 or the child’s earned income (up to $5,950) plus $350.

-So, for example, if your child earns $5,600 from a summer job and has $300 in unearned income, he or she would not be required to file a return because neither the earned income nor unearned income threshold was met and the earned income doesn’t exceed $5,950 plus $350.
+So, for example, if your child earns $5,600 from a summer job and has $300 in unearned investment income, he or she would not be required to file a return.
+That’s because neither the $6,300 earned income, nor the $1,050 unearned income threshold was met and the total of earned and unearned income doesn’t exceed $5,950 plus $350.
 On the other hand, $600 in earned income and $600 in unearned income would trigger the filing requirement because the combined income of $1,200 exceeds the combined income threshold of $1,050.
+This can be confusing.
+Use the IRS Publication 929, Tax Rules for Children and Dependents worksheet to run the numbers.

 |4.||Should I ever include my child’s income on my tax return?|

 You may be able to include a dependent child’s income on your tax return if the income consists entirely of interest and dividends (as opposed to capital gains), if the amount of the unearned income is less than $10,000, and if the child is under age 19 or a full-time student under age 24.
-But other than avoiding the hassle of preparing and filing an additional tax return for your child, there’s little to be gained from doing so.
+But other than avoiding the hassle of preparing and filing an additional tax return for your child, there’s little to be gained from including a child’s unearned income on your tax return.

 If you want more information about how this provision works, take a look at “Parent’s Election To Report Child’s Interest and Dividends” in Part 2 of IRS Publication 929.